mrtska/HalotMageProSharp/README.md

 Simple automation library for Creality Halot Mage Pro 3D printer.

+This is an unofficial library.
+Please do not contact Creality regarding this library.

 # Feature
 - Send sliced file to the printer via Wi-Fi or Ethernet.
 - Start, pause, stop, and set print parameters.